For this month’s challenge of the Royal Foodie Joust, I made Veal in Dark Beer with a Sweet and Sour Pumpkin Sauce.

-Although I have never cooked with pumpkin before (except of course for making pies), I knew that the natural sweetness of the pumpkin, plus that of the black sugar would perfectly match with the toasted/roasted malt aroma with a hint of caramel and some minimal fruitiness and a little bitterness of the bock beer, so my choice was to make sweet and sour.
+Although I have never cooked with pumpkin before (except of course for making pies, I knew that the natural sweetness of the pumpkin, plus that of brown sugar and fruit, would perfectly match with the toasted/roasted malt aroma with a hint of caramel and some minimal fruitiness and a little bitterness of the bock beer, so my choice was to make sweet and sour, inspired by ancient Greek cuisine.

 Although originally I was thinking to leave the dish as it was, when it was cooked, I was really skeptical if my teenage daughter would eat it at the sight of cooked pumpkin and onions, so I had to think of something that would appeal to her.
 She loves pasta and she doesn’t mind eating carrots, so that is the reason why I decided to puree it, in case she would ask “what’s in the sauce mum?”
 I would tell her carrots.